L Sarhan is a former server and worked in restaurants for over 15 years.

 Also note that if you are passing the milk or cream, turn the handle so that the next person can grab the milk or cream by the handle.

 When it comes to lemons, slice the lemons whole.
 Do not use wedges.
 You may also choose to have some small tangerine slices available as well.
 Oranges are typically too large to be placed in a teacup but tangerines are a great substitute.
 The reason why this is important is that if you prefer lemon, or orange, in your tea, you allow the slice to sink to the bottom of your teacup.
 Never squeeze the slice or discard it to the side.
 Always use a lemon fork and never use your hands to pick up a lemon slice.

 Choosing whether to use sugar packets or sugar cubes depends on the availability and knowing your guests.
 Sugar cubes are preferred for formal tea, whereas sugar packets may be used with informal tea gatherings.
 However, either is acceptable in either formality setting as long as you know the proper etiquette to use with both forms of sugar.

 One lump or two?
 If you are serving the tea to your guest, you may politely ask how many sugars they would prefer.
 After a response, you may use the sugar cube tongs to add directly to their tea.
 You may also use loose sugar with a sugar spoon.
 Again, it depends on what is available in your area.
 If it is a setting where the guests are serving themselves, have available a small plate or tray with neatly stacked cubes and sugar tongs.
 For sugar packets, place several packets in a neat serving tray or caddy.

 Some people prefer honey instead of sugar.
-Consider having honey present for those who prefer the healthy substitute.
+Consider having pure honey present for those who prefer a healthy substitute.
 A great way to display this is by using a rectangle serving tray with sugar cubes in the center and small jars of honey at both ends.